cloudberrydb/gpbackup/plugins/README.md

 The backup you are restoring must have been taken with the same plugin.

 ## Plugin configuration file format
 The plugin configuration must be specified in a yaml file.
-This yaml file is only required to exist on the master host, and is automatically copied to segment hosts.
+This yaml file is only required to exist on the coordinator host, and is automatically copied to segment hosts.

 The _executablepath_ is a required parameter and must point to the absolute path of the executable on each host.
 Additional parameters may be specified under the _options_ key as required by the specific plugin.
 Refer to the documentation for the plugin you are using for additional required paramters.
 The _options_ section will include "pgport" for one of the segments on a given host, in case the plugin requires usage of a postgres function.
 Upon a restore, the _options_ section may also contain "backup_plugin_version" if the information is available from historical records.
 With this historical version, a newer plugin could possibly support backwards compatibility toward backups created with older versions of plugins.